-Criteria JORC Code explanation Commentary accurate modelling of the discrete-layer inversions within the modelling package (Interpex IX1Dv3.53).
+Criteria JORC Code explanation Commentary inversions within the modelling package (Interpex IX1Dv3.53).
 The receiver was configured to automatically record three samples, each with an integration period of 30 seconds (or higher in noisy areas).
 Receiver gain was set so that measured response occurred in the unsaturated linear portion of the amplifier's range but with a relatively large signal present in the late channels.
 Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
 The use of twinned holes.
 Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
 Discuss any adjustment to assay data.
-This work program relates to electrical and passive seismic geophysics, for which multiple non-unique interpretations are possible.
+This work program relates to electrical geophysics, for which multiple non-unique interpretations are possible.
 To evaluate the coherency of the data, a comparison of the graphically displayed decay of the Z-component resistivity vs. time was performed for the three-recorded measurements.
 If noise was observed, a repeat set of three measurements was recorded and compared.
 The Z component was measured with the positive field direction vertically upward.
 X and Y components were also measured, with X coordinate being positive towards north; and Y coordinate being orthogonal to X (positive towards west).
 Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
 Quality and adequacy of topographic control.
-The stations were located with a hand-held GPS.
+The geophysical stations and brine samples were located with a hand-held GPS.
 The Project location is in zone 2 of the Argentine Gauss Kruger coordinate system with the Argentine POSGAR 94 datum.
 Hand held GPS in this area is typically accurate to within approximately 5 m laterally.
 Topographic control is based on information from publicly available SRTM topography, which is considered sufficient for the level of exploration conducted.
 Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
-Lines have a 1 km spacing north to south, with stations spaced every 400 m along the eastwest lines.
+Geophysical lines have a 1 km spacing north to south, with stations spaced every 400 m along the east-west lines.
 Station spacing is considered sufficient for initial characterisation of the salar.
 Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
 The salar deposits that host lithium-bearing brines consist of sub-horizontal beds and lenses of sediments, volcanic ash, and possibly silt, sand and clay, with halite, and gravel, depending on the location within the salar.

 Criteria JORC Code explanation Commentary Sample security The measures taken to ensure sample security.
-This announcement relates to geophysical results, which do not involve taking physical samples.
-Audits or reviews The results of any audits or reviews of sampling techniques and data.
-A review of the TEM geophysics has been undertaken.
-TEM data interpretation will be further integrated with passive seismic data.
+This announcement relates to planned drilling, based on geophysical results, which do not involve taking physical samples.
+Audits or reviews The results of any audits or reviews of sampling techniques and data. • A review of the TEM geophysics has been undertaken.
+TEM data interpretation was also integrated with passive seismic data collected in the same area, aiming to define the contact of basin infill and the underlying basement rocks, of volcanic or metasedimentary origin.